-- You’re looking for a fun recipe to bake with your kids;
+- You’re looking for a fun recipe to bake with your kids - they're as fun to bake as my chocolate chip peanut cookies!

 Flour.
 Use all-purpose flour.
-I’ve never tried with any other flour, but if you have, tell me in the comments!
+I’ve never tried with any other flour, but if you have, let me know in the comments!

 Cocoa powder.
-For these cookies, it is best to use Dutch cocoa instead of natural or regular cocoa powder.
-Dutch cocoa makes deep-flavored and darker chocolate crinkle cookies.
+For these cookies, it is best to use Dutch cocoa instead of natural cocoa powder.
+Dutch cocoa makes deep-flavored, darker chocolate crinkle cookies.

 Packed brown sugar.
 You can choose light or dark brown sugar.
 Don’t substitute for white sugar.